 Every Touch Point an Opportunity

-The customer journey wheel (see above) identifies all touchpoints, or contact moments between traveller and airport.
+The customer journey wheel (see below) identifies all touchpoints, or contact moments between traveller and airport.
 In the flight search process, CPH uses profiling cloud software to collect data.
 Next comes travel preparation and taxfree shopping: all as stressfree as it can be.
 Product Information Management (PIM) enables smooth disclosure of product presentations in one central interface.
 Once at the airport, the airport app, wifi, and mobile points of sale (POS) engage the traveller even more.
 And after arrival at the destination it continues and eventually it starts all over again with booking or preparing for the next flight.